 I witnessed my grandmother beat the life out of my grandfather while screaming at him.
 She was completely insane.
 She lied about most of the things most of the time.

-They made and sold their own alcohol.
+My family members made and sold their own alcohol.
 They slept with other people’s spouses in front of me.
 They served me my first alcoholic beverage when I was five years old.
 And they bought me cigarettes in packs when I turned ten years old.

 I feared those people so much, but most of all I feared my mother.